tobydriscoll/udmath351/notes/matrix/subspaces.md

 ## Particular solution

 Now, let's consider the nonhomogeneous system $\bfA\bfx=\bfb$.
 We introduce here one of the simplest yet most confusing terms in the course.
-A {term}`particular solution` of the linear system $\bfA\bfx=\bfb$ is just any one solution of the problem.
+A **particular solution** of the linear system $\bfA\bfx=\bfb$ is just any one solution of the problem.
 The only reason the term exists is to distinguish it from the *general* solution, which (as above) is an expression for *every possible* solution of the system.

 (theorem-linalg-general)=